ggonnella/subclinical_dengue_scrnaseq/README.md

 Thereby it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).

+## Collecting results

+The results of the pipeline for the manuscript figures and supplementary figures can be collected using the ``collect_results.sh`` script under ``analysis-1/results``.